-In both 2017 and 2018, my team and I developed the judging rubric for the competition.
-The rubric is aimed to give fair scores to all teams.
+The judging rubric was created with the goal to evaluate all teams fairly.
 It focuses on scoring the teams in five major areas:

 - Overall Impression

-The judging rubric gives the opportunity for judges to award points for excellent work and effort, as well as for their impression of the submission.
+The judging rubric gives the opportunity for judges to award points for excellent work and effort, as well as for the uniqueness and impressiveness of the submission.

-The judge training aims to take qualified volunteers with zero knowledge of the program to be able to fairly judge submissions created by teams around the world.
+The goal of the judge training is for qualified volunteers with zero knowledge of the program to learn how to fairly judge submissions created by teams around the world.
 The training is broken up into five short videos with the following themes:

 - Technovation Overview